IllinoisSimulatorLab/szg/python/README.txt

-pyszg created by Peter Brinkman, copyright 2004
+pyszg originally created by Peter Brinkman

 This file describes how to build the bindings on the various platforms